The IBS sufferers’ guide to minimising flare ups

-IBS flare ups – which can include bloating, bouts of stomach cramps, diarrhoea and constipation – can happen at any time.
-But there are things that you can do to help alleviate the symptoms of an IBS attack, and even help avoid one in the future.
-I share my essential steps for IBS sufferers below - and get the full feature in the Daily Express and Mr & Mrs 50 Plus online.
+Irritable bowel syndrome (IBS) flare ups – which can include bouts of stomach cramps, bloating, diarrhoea or constipation – can happen at any time.
+There are things that you can do to help alleviate the symptoms of an IBS attack, and possibly help avoid one in the future.
+I share my essential steps for IBS sufferers below.

-1. Set an intention
+1. Set a positive intention

 2. Find alternatives